 Interview Questions Tips

-Apart from the obvious, such as get it on time, I would suggest 15 minutes earlier.
+Apart from the obvious, such as getting it on time, I would suggest 15 minutes earlier.
 Things can happen right, so is better to plan to get there earlier than on time.

 Those questions below are more around subjects that are not technical and can be applied in a vast majority type of job roles, not necessary to Software Testing jobs only.